sykim9587/Windows_src/README.md

 ## Arduino_source
 -codes from small Arduino related projects (including several sensors)
 ## C_example
--codes from C programming lectures taken in March 2020, includes codes that covers basic grammar of C language.
+-codes from C programming lectures taken in May 2020, includes codes that covers basic grammar of C language.
 ## MSc_robotics
 -codes from several projects that I've done during my MSc robotics course.
 They are mostly written in MATLAB and Arduino format.